abap-ai/mcp/docs/Tasks.md

 The suggested polling interval is returned in the task object as `pollInterval` in milliseconds.

+For draft v2 servers, a task may also return `status = "input_required"` from `tasks/get`.
+The client sends the supplied `requestState` and `inputResponses` to `tasks/update`; the framework rejects tampered, expired, mismatched, or replayed request-state tokens.

 ## Maintenance

 Use the report `ZMCP_CLEAR_MCP_TASKS` to remove outdated records: